gjreda/best-sandwiches/README.md

 About
 -------
 [Chicago Magazine](http://www.chicagomag.com) recently released their list of [Chicago's 50 best sandwiches](http://www.chicagomag.com/Chicago-Magazine/November-2012/Best-Sandwiches-Chicago/).
-I thought it'd be a good reason to learn a little bit more about the Google Maps API, so I made a map.
+I thought it'd be a good reason to learn a little bit more about the Google Maps API, so I made a map (albeit pretty quickly).
+The map can be seen [here](http://www.gregreda.com/best-sandwiches.html).

-Besides, everyone likes a good sandwich, right?

 How?
 -----